Chiru9604/Price-Radar/README.md

 ## Acknowledgments

 - Built with Streamlit
-- Powered by OpenAI and LangChain
+- Powered by Groq and LangChain
 - Data provided by Oxylabs